wkduggan-umich/airbnb-price-analysis/README.md

 ## Prediction Problem

-Based upon the previous variable analysis, I will try to predict the Airbnb price based upon the data that will be availible to Airbnb when a user first registers their unit.
+Based upon the previous variable analysis, I will try to predict the Airbnb price usingupon the data that will be availible to Airbnb when a user first registers their unit.
 The name, construction year, neighbourhood group, room type, and house rules are all items that the owner of an Airbnb would have to enter when they first register their unit.
 Most other variables in the data set would be unavailible when a unit is first registered.
 For example, the average reviews would not be availible until the unit was listed.

 The goal of the prediction is to quantify the price of the unit based upon these inputs.
 Therefore, I am trying to solve a regression problem to best predict the Airbnb's price.
-In order to determine the effectivity of the model, I will measure its effectiveness using mean squared error.
+To evaluate the different models, I'll compare the mean absolute error (MAE).
+This was chosen because mean absolute error is robust to outliers, giving extreme luxury or low budget rentals less of a dramatic impact on the model.

 ## Baseline Model

 ### Features

-The features used in the inital regression will are `construction year`, `neighbourhood group`, and `room type`.
+The features used in the inital regression are `construction year`, `neighbourhood group`, and `room type`.
 These features will be used to predict the price of the Airbnb unit.

 Construction year was considered to be a categorical variable.
 Although it is numeric, the year is made up of ~20 different categorical integers.

 Neighbourhood group and room type are clearly categorical variables, with neighbourhood group being one of the five NYC boroughs and room type being one of four types.

-All of these variables are categorical and we're passed into the regression model using one hot encodings.
+All of these variables are categorical, and one hot encoding was used to pass these variables into the prediction model.

 ### Train-test Split

 The data set was split into two different groups.
 80% of the data was used to make the initial training and the final 20% was used to test the performance of the model.

-The model was trained using the `construction year`, `neighbourhood group`, and `room type` columns in training set.
+The model was trained using the `construction year`, `neighbourhood group`, and `room type` columns in the training set.
 These columns were first transformed into hot encodings (as mentioned above) before using a linear regression model to predict the price.

 ### Baseline Model Evaluation

-To evaluate the different models, I'll compare the mean absolute error (MAE).
-This was chosen because mean absolute error is robust to outliers, giving extreme luxury or budget rentals less of a dramatic impact on the model.

-The baseline model had an MAE of **287.18**.
+The baseline model had an MAE of **287.18** when tested on unseen test data.

+Currently, this is not an effective model.
+Just looking at its general location, construction year, and type are not effective enough to distinguish between a higher end and lower end Airbnb.
+In order to further distinguish units, we need a way of quantifying other attributed of the Airbnb.

 ## Final Model

-The final model still uses a linear regression model to predict the price of the Airbnb.
-However, two new inputs were engineered to predict the price of the unit.

 ### New Features

 The `name` and `house rules` of the Airbnb contain important information about the Airbnb that can be used to predict the price of the unit.
 For example, the name could contain keywords such as "luxury", which would correlate to a more expensive unit, or "budget", meaning the Airbnb is cheaper.
 Additionally, keywords in the house rules could help predict the price.
 If a unit describes rules related to a pool, we would expect it to be more expensive.
 Likewise, if the rules contain information about waiting, for example, it may lead to a cheaper price.

 In order to find the most important keywords related to the price, a linear regression model was created using just these features and the price.
 The model was fit using the test data set.
 Next, I found the most important words by looking at their respective coefficients in the model.
 The coefficients were sorted by their absolute values in order to capture the words that have the most affect on the price.
 Note, any words that appear in less than 30 house rules or Airbnb names were thrown out.
-Words like this were deemed to be too hyperspecific to a Airbnb unit, and we want to capture general trends in names and rules.
+Words like this were deemed to be too hyperspecific to a Airbnb unit, and we want to capture general trends in names and house rules.

 Finally, a manual iterative search was done on the data set to see how many of the most effective keywords (sorted by TF-IDF) should be used when predicting the price of an Airbnb, using MSE to determine the most effective number of keywords.
-For the name, it was determined that the 140 most effective keywords were the best predictor.
-Likewise, for the house rules, the 220 highest keywords were used.
+For the name, it was determined that the 530 most effective keywords were the best predictor.
+Likewise, for the house rules, the 690 highest keywords were used.

+When using the TF-IDF of the `name` and `house rules` columns, they are now considered to be numerical features.
+They are represented as continuous numerical values between `0.0` and `1.0`.
+These values represent the importance of specific keywords in the text column.

 #### Most Effective Airbnb Name and House Rules Keywords